-14.5.2 THE TOP-DOWN FIRE
+16.5.2 THE TOP-DOWN FIRE

-The top-down fire-starting method solves two problems encountered when using the traditional method: firstly, it does not collapse in on itself and smother itself as it burns.
-Secondly, it is not necessary to build up the fire gradually because the combustion chamber is loaded before the fire is lit.
+The top-down fire-starting method solves two problems encountered when using he conventional method: firstly, it does not collapse in on itself and smother itself out. secondly, it is not necessary to build up the fire gradually because the combustion chamber is loaded before the fire is lit.
 A top-down fire can provide up to two hours of heating or more.
-The top-down method only works properly if the wood is well-seasoned.
+The top-down method only works properly if very dry wood is used.